Prometric HAAD/DHA/MOH MOCK TEST - 1

 13.

-The cervix of a client in labor is dilated 8 cm.
-She tells a nurse that she has a desire to push and is becoming increasingly uncomfortable.
-She requests pain medication.
+A 29-year-old primigravida is in active labor.
+On assessment, her cervix is dilated to 8 cm.
+She reports a strong urge to push and increasing discomfort, and she requests pain medication.
 How should the nurse respond?

 14.

-A nurse administers an intramuscular injection of vitamin K to a newborn.
-What is the purpose of the injection?
+A newborn, delivered at term, is admitted to the nursery.
+The nurse prepares to give an intramuscular injection of vitamin K. What is the primary purpose of this injection?

 15.